Logic-py/python-template/README.md

 ## Code Quality

-This repository employs several tools to maintain code quality:
+This repository employs several tools to ensure code quality:

-- **Ruff**: A fast Python linter and formatter that enforces a consistent style and catches potential errors.
+- **Ruff**: A fast Python linter and formatter that enforces a consistent style and detects potential errors.
-- **Mypy**: A static type checker for Python, ensuring type safety.
+- **Mypy**: A static type checker for Python that ensures type safety.

 ## Pre-commit Hooks

-To set up pre-commit hooks for automatic formatting and linting on commit, make sure pre-commit is installed:
+To set up pre-commit hooks for automatic formatting and linting on commit, ensure `pre-commit` is installed:

 ```bash
 poetry install